 501. PRELIMINARY HOMILETICS.
-An introduction to inductive techniques of Bible study and to various methods of approach to the Biblical text.
+An introduction to inductive techniques of preparation and to various methods of approach to the Biblical text.
 The synthetic, historical, analytical, topical, doctrinal, biographical, and devotional methods are studied as to their definition, value, and procedure.
 Emphasis is upon the gathering of material for expository preaching.
-Course 525 required to complete credit.
 Prescribed, first year, spring semester, two hours.
 Mr. Hendricks.